roman0x58/jenia/README.md

 ## - features
 * The bookmarks with hotkeys for your jobs with access from the tray menu
-* Compact & better UI than default Jenkins Cl interface
+* Compact & better UI than default Jenkins CI interface
 * Shorthand actions for a job such as console output and build job.
 * Parametrizied build support (The application only supports choiсe, string, text, boolean parameters, if you have a different parameter than you can create PR for this)